grijzegeithub/directorylist/README.md

-# directorylist
-list directory and subdirectory files
+# DIRECTORY AND FILENAME PRINTING NO CLUTTER

-prerequisites : Print to PDF file enabled
+Pre-Req : Print to PDF file enabled

-Put dirlist.bat in Windows\system32 folder
+dirlist.bat should be placed in Windows\system32
-Add .reg file to registry to enable right click in explorer to list all files in both directory and all subdirectories
+Add .reg to the registry > Add print directory context menu on all folders

+# Easier to avoid filedetails in the list and merely print dir and file names
-tree batch command is used instead of dir to list them folders and files.
+That's why tree is used instead of dir in the .bat batch file

+### Grijze Geit Hub